Do you know the best On-Page SEO techniques that can improve your content ranking?

 10. MOBILE OPTIMIZATION

-Google says 61% of users are unlikely to return to a mobile site they had problems accessing.
+Google says 61% of users are unlikely to return to a site they had problems accessing it on mobile.
 If you see the below chart, every year mobile users are increasing by 2-3%.

-It is very much important that your site should be mobile optimized.
-Readers landing on your site shouldn’t have trouble accessing it.
+So, it is very much important that your site is mobile optimized so that the readers landing on your site shouldn’t face any problem.

-Nowadays, Google ranks those websites well which are mobile responsive.
-If your site is currently ranking well on Google, but it isn’t optimized for mobile, then this may hamper your rankings sooner or later.
+If your site is ranking well on Google but not optimized for mobile, then this may hamper your rankings, eventually.

-However, if you get a negative result i.e. your site isn’t optimized for mobile, then you can do the following things.
+However, if you get a negative result i.e. your site not optimized for mobile, then you can do the following things.

 A. USE RESPONSIVE THEMES

-One big reason why most of the sites aren’t mobile optimized is that they aren’t using the correct theme.
+One big reason most of the sites aren’t mobile optimized is that they aren’t using the correct theme.
 In 2019, you must use mobile responsive WordPress themes.

 B. IMPROVE MOBILE SITE SPEED

-These are some of the tweaks I did and you can see the following result.
-My keywords started ranking well on the mobile version.
+These are some tweaks I did and you can see the following result.
+My keywords started ranking well on the mobile platform.

-Before, I only had 9-13 keywords ranking on the top 20 positions in Google.
+Earlier, I only had 9-13 keywords ranking on the top 20 positions in Google mobile.
 But now, I have 82 keywords ranking for the same within a month.

 You can follow Backlinko’s Mobile SEO article to learn more awesome stuff about Mobile optimization.

-However, if you have any questions on your mind.
+So, if you have any questions on your mind right now.
 Feel free to drop it in the comment section.